Colors

 However, it isn’t as straightforward as “one color.”
 You’d be able to recognize the numerous variations of a single hue.
 Monochrome colors are all the varieties of a single hue – the tints, shades, and tones.
 Additionally, a monochromatic color scheme consists of brighter and darker shades of the same base color or hue.
 If you’re still confused, let’s brush up on our color theory first.

-How Is Monochromatic Color Scheme Created?
+How Is a Monochromatic Color Scheme Created?

 Monochromatic Color Scheme Picmonkey